 Many people with a history of migraine will suddenly report that the headaches are less severe but are more frequent, until they begin occurring daily.
 This change may be caused by the daily use of analgesics (pain-relieving medications).
+This is called Medication Overuse Headache (MOH).
 Some people with transformed migraines report having some severe episodes accompanied by nausea and vomiting, much like migraines.
 Often, it is difficult to differentiate between tension-type headaches and transformed migraines, since the severity of the daily headache is milder than the migraines experienced years before.

 Can't find the health information you’re looking for?